BNdungu/docker/cmd.md

   - `--name`: Assigns a name to the container

 - **Fields**:
-  - `-v, /app/node_modules`: sync content im the local directory to that in the image with an exception of node_modules.
+  - `-v /app/node_modules`: Sync content im the local directory to that in the image with an exception of node_modules.
-  - `-v, $(pwd):/app:ro`: Make the docker conatiner read only and thus change in content is unidirectional.
+  - `-v $(pwd):/app:ro`: Make the docker conatiner read only and thus change in content is unidirectional.

 ### List Containers (`docker ps`)
 - **Usage**: Lists running containers